 - Frame insertion.

 Backlight flashing is exactly what it sounds like.
 The basic version of backlight flashing is usually in between video frames the backlight going dark.
 This moment of darkness works similarly like a film projector: (alternatively an image and darkness), i. e, an image, then darkness, an image, then again darkness, and so on.
-If it’s done slowly, this may result in flicker.
+If it’s done slowly, this may result in a flicker.
 But if it is being done fast enough, you wouldn’t notice it.
 Again there is also backlight scanning, a more advanced version, would dim the sections of the backlight in sequence with the video.
 In either case, the side effect is a loss of light output, as there are sections of time where the backlight is literally off.

 There’s another method called frame insertion (with 120 and 240Hz displays).
-This method which is also referred as frame interpolation usually creates entirely new frames of video to insert them in between the real frames of video.
+This method which is also referred to as frame interpolation usually creates entirely new frames of video to insert them in between the real frames of video.
 You might get high motion resolution, and also you maintain the light output of the display.

 Most modern 120/240Hz TVs or LCD monitors have one or maybe both versions of this technology, and beneficially it’s completely selectable which to use.